 To assess the profitability of rice farming under assured, protective irrigation and rainfed agriculture in the Gangrel dam command area.

-To evaluate the resource use efficiency of rice cultivation under assured, protective irrigation and rainfed agriculture in the Gangrel dam command area.
+To evaluate the resource use efficiency of rice cultivation under assured, protective irrigation and rainfed farming in the Gangrel dam command area.

-To explore the problems faced by farmers and suggest appropriate policy strategies for improving assured, protective, and rainfed agriculture under the Gangrel dam command area.
+To explore the problems faced by farmers and suggest appropriate policy strategies for improving assured, protective, and rainfed farming under the Gangrel dam command area.

 Methodology

 The study was carried out during 2024–25 in the Gangrel Dam command area, located in Dhamtari district of Chhattisgarh, which was purposively selected due to the dam’s significance in regional irrigation.
 The dam has supply water under four water management divisions under the dam—two in Rudri (Dhamtari), one in Raipur, and one in Balodabazar—were included in the study.
 From each division, two villages were purposively selected, resulting in a total of eight villages: Khirgitola, Vishrampur, Gatapur, Chhatti, Nimora, Karmadi, Bagbuda, and Chherkapur.
-A total of 192 farmers were selected, with respondents distributed across the divisions using percentage-based random sampling.
+A total of 192 rice farmers were selected and were distributed across the divisions using percentage-based random sampling.
 Primary data were collected through a well-structured schedule and questionnaire, while secondary data were sourced from various government departments, including agriculture, land records, economics and statistics, and water resources department.
 The study provided insights into irrigation practices, resource management, and farmer participation in the Gangrel Dam command area.

 Analysis